jxcore/jxcore/docs/plain/jxcore-command-monitor.markdown

 ```

 * **port** - it is an http port, which is used by monitored applications to communicate with the monitor.
 Default value: 17777.
-* **check_interval** - how often (in milliseconds) should the monitor check if monitored applications processes still exist.
+* **check_interval** - how often (in milliseconds) should the monitor check monitored applications' processes
+to determine whether they still exist or not.
 Default value: 1000.
 * **start_delay** - how late (in milliseconds) should the application subscribe to the monitor.
 Default value: 2000.
 * **log_path** - path and/or name of the log file.
-If it's only a name (without directory part), it will be written in current working directory, which means the place, from where you started the monitor's process.
+If it is only a name (without directory part),
+it will be written in current working directory, which means the place from where you started the monitor's process.
 You can use some predefined tags inside the log_path.
 Supported tags are [WEEKOFYEAR], [DAYOFMONTH], [DAYOFYEAR], [YEAR], [MONTH], [MINUTE], [HOUR].